gyselax/gyselalibxx/README.md

 # Gyselalib++

-Gyselalib++ is a collection of C++ components for writing gyrokinetic semi-lagrangian codes and similar as well as a collection of such codes.
+Gyselalib++ is a collection of C++ components for writing gyrokinetic semi-lagrangian codes.
-It is based on [DDC](https://ddc.mdls.fr/).
-We strongly encourage new developers to begin by reading our documentation about [Using DDC in Gyselalibxx](./docs/DDC_in_gyselalibxx.md).
+If this is your first interaction with gyselalib++ please check out the documentation on [Getting Started with Gyselalib++](./docs/getting_started.md).

 ## Set-up